hel-astro-lab/runko/docs/installation.rst

    # ...
    # <<< conda initialize <<<

-You may find it necessary to delete folders containing older Python versionsthan your current one at `/usr/bin/python3.*`.
+You may find it necessary to delete folders containing older Python versions than your current one at `/usr/bin/python3.*`.
 In order to get a completely clean OpenMPI distribution first run:

 .. code-block:: bash